-Q: What do you enjoy most about your Wakayama, how’s the quality of life?
+Q: What do you enjoy most about Wakayama?

 A: It's close to beaches, mountains, and world heritage sites such as the Kumano Kodo and Mount Koya.

 A: It can be a little boring at night.
-There aren’t many other foreigners, and not any of the foreign restaurants you would find in
+There aren't many other foreigners and not any of the foreign restaurants you would find in Osaka or Tokyo.